elespdn/CollateX_tutorial/fixtures/Woolf/Lighthouse-1/README.md

 - [EVERYMAN, p.
 7](http://woolfonline.com/?node=content/text/transcriptions&project=1&parent=2&taxa=22&content=3804&pos=24)

 #### More ...
 Check the [First Proof, p.
 17](http://woolfonline.com/?node=content/text/transcriptions&project=1&parent=2&taxa=18&content=4172&pos=14
 ) and see the addition *Isles* in the margin.

-**N.b.**: the metadata section, on the right of each page in *Woolf Online*, contains info about provenance and copyright.
+**N.b.**: the metadata section, on the right side of every page in *Woolf Online*, contains info about provenance and copyright.